Exploring the limits of strong membership inference attacks on large language models: Additional experiments exploring the limits of LiRA

-In \Cref{fig:compare_model_sizes_chinchilla_dataset_rocs} and \Cref{fig:compare_model_sizes_fixed_dataset_rocs} we give individual $\mathrm{ROC}$ curves for experimental results summarized in Figure~\ref{fig:chinchilla:sizes} and Figure~\ref{fig:other-training:fixed-sized}, respectively.
-For each subplot, each line indicates a different target model that we use to perform the attack on.
-As discussed previously, some larger models appear to have more variance in their $\mathrm{ROC}$ curves over different experimental runs.
-In \Cref{fig:compare_604m_roc}, we see that although $\mathrm{AUC}$ is similar over different target models, there is catastrophic failure against one model at small $\mathrm{FPR}$s.\looseness=-1
+\paragraph{Full results for various-sized Chinchilla-trained models and fixed training set size.} We provide full results for attacking Chinchilla-optimal models of various sizes for $1$ epoch (Figure~\ref{fig:chinchilla:sizes}), and attacking various model sizes trained on a fixed dataset of ${\approx}8.3$M samples for $1$ epoch (Figure~\ref{fig:other-training:fixed-sized}).
+Both of these figures in the main paper show how $\tpr$ varies at fixed $\fpr$ in line plots.
+Here, in Figures~\ref{fig:compare_model_sizes_chinchilla_dataset_rocs} and \ref{fig:compare_model_sizes_fixed_dataset_rocs}, we give individual $\roc$ curves for experimental results summarized in each of those figures, respectively.
+For each subplot, each line indicates a different target model that we attack.
+As discussed previously, some larger models appear to have more variance in their $\roc$ curves over different experimental runs.
+In \Cref{fig:compare_604m_roc}, we see that although $\auc$ is similar over different target models, there is catastrophic attack failure for one model at small $\fpr$s.\looseness=-1